BCLibraries/burns-exhibits/content/boland/congressperson's-work-is-never-done.md

            description="Box 131, Folder 30, [Edward P. Boland congressional papers,](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/l6ucgu/ALMA-BC21517689060001021) CA1998-003"
            align="right" >}}

-What does a congressional representative in the House actually do to serve the people of specific districts?
+What does a congressional representative in the House actually do to serve the people of their district?
 One of their main roles is to introduce bills and resolutions as well as offer amendments on legislation that serve the people.
 In Eddie's case, the 2nd District was central and western Massachusetts, including Springfield.
 The most famous pieces of legislation that Boland sponsored were the Boland Amendments in the 1980s.
-President Reagan was trying to overthrow the pro-communist Sandinista government in Nicaragua, by supporting rebel Contras with money approved by Congress.
+At the time President Reagan was trying to overthrow the pro-communist Sandinista government in Nicaragua by supporting rebel Contras with money approved by Congress.
 Congress decided to take action following several CIA operations that were kept from congressional intelligence committee members.
-The Boland Amendments sought to limit U.S. governmental assistance to the Contras by cutting off the cash flow and closing loopholes from the original legislation.
+The Boland Amendments sought to limit U.S. governmental assistance to the Contras by cutting off the cash flow and closing the remaining loopholes from the original legislation.

 {{< /largefigure >}}